Chinwike1/react-email-app/README.md

 ## Google Mail Setup

 To send emails from your Google account, Google requires you to enable 2FA and [generate an application password](https://support.google.com/accounts/answer/185833?hl=en).
-Follow the steps on that page to create yours and add to your `.env` file.
+Follow the steps on that page to create yours and add to your `.env.local` file.

 ## Learn More